martin-eden/contents/README.md

 * Lua: Stock Lua 5.3

-  There are three types of my Lua code assemblies.
+  Here are two types of my Lua code assemblies.

   First is "workshop", it is my personal Lua framework.
 Mix of different design decisions in my Lua journey.
-Contains essential pieces for all projects I've done.
+Contains essential pieces for all projects I've done (including abandoned projects).

   Second is "released projects".
 They are self-contained solutions having in repository all the code they need and no dead code.
 Frozen in their time.
-They have "workshop" directory.
+They have their own "workshop" directory.

-  Third is "unreleased projects".
-They are expected to use "workshop" of their time.
-Development may happen there or may not.

   * [Workshop](https://github.com/martin-eden/workshop)
     (2016-09 .. )